dannsam/xenko-docs/manual/input/gestures.md

 * **Continuous** gestures (_Drag_, _Composite_) that trigger a series of events every time an end-user changes the direction of the gesture.

-A gesture is always in one of the following states: _Began_, _Changed_, _Ended_, _Occurred_.
+A gesture can have one of the four states: _Began_, _Changed_, _Ended_, _Occurred_.
-You can query the current state of a gesture with [GestureEvent.State](xref="SiliconStudio.Xenko.Input.GestureEvent.State") field of the triggered gesture events.

 > [!Note] A _Discrete_ gesture always has a state **Occurred**.

 > [!Note] A _Continuous_ gesture always starts with **Began** action, then followed by 0 or more **Changed** actions
 > and ends with **Ended** action.

+You can query the current state of a gesture with [GestureEvent.State](xref="SiliconStudio.Xenko.Input.GestureEvent.State") field of the triggered gesture events.

 ### Gesture Configuration